csst-sociotech/csst2022/docs/index.md

 For breakfast, see [Accommodation](#accomodation).

-Other meals will be either provided by the event or self-paid and reimbursed via per diem (no receipts required).
-See [Federal Meals & Incidental Expenses breakdown for Austin TX](https://www.gsa.gov/travel/plan-book/per-diem-rates/per-diem-rates-results/?action=perdiems_report&state=TX&fiscal_year=2022&zip=78701&city=).
-That amount is reduced by the per diem breakdown for meals provided by the conference or hotel.
-So, for example, if a dinner is provided then the per diem rate for that day is reduced by the amount shown for dinner.
+Other meals will be either provided by the event or self-paid and reimbursed.

 # Reimbursement